Ernst Jünger: Third Reich

+The character of Werner von Ebrennac in Jean Bruller's wartime novel Le Silence de la mer is modelled on Jünger.

+Jünger found his countrymen's discriminatory treatment of French Jews unacceptable.
+In his Parisian diaries, the writer wrote on 7 June 1942 that he had encountered for the first time the yellow star carried by three little girls who were passing by in the Rue Royale, and that he considered that day as fundamental in his personal history, because he said he was ashamed at that moment of wearing a German officer's uniform.

-His early time in France is described in his diary Gärten und Strassen (1942, Gardens and Streets).
+His early time in France is described in his aforementioned diary Strahlungen (Radiations), which includes "Gärten und Straßen" (Gardens and Streets) and "Das erste Pariser Tagebuch" (The First Parisian Diary).
 He was also given the task of executing a German deserter who had beaten the women sheltering him and been turned in.
 Jünger considered avoiding the assignment but eventually attended to oversee the execution in, as he claimed in his journal, "the spirit of higher curiosity".